carinam17/carinam17.github.io/Downloads/README.md

+---
+layout: page
+title: Resource Area
+---

-Here are resources for various topics in mathematics, IT, and writing.
+Here are resources for various topics in mathematics, information technology, and writing.
 Reach out to me if you have questions, comments, or suggestions about these materials.
-And check back in periodically as I upload more.
+And check back in periodically as I continue to upload resources.

 ## Mathematics

 I have tutored and taught mathematics for years.
 Here are some exercises, guides, notes, and strategies I have recommended to students to help them progress at a faster pace as well as achieve better outcomes in their courses.
 The full set of resources will be released as Turnkey Mathematics in fall of 2019.